Lossy

 I take in the morning air from the rooftop.
 To my left, a line of dragon statuettes faces the ocean.
 To my right, beyond the park and the basketball courts, the Island Line runs parallel to Victoria Harbour; the trains on this small section of track enjoy their brief sojourn aboveground before descending into tunnels for the rest of their passage west.

 The toy camera emits its ersatz shutter sound.
-What appears on its tiny screen is not what I saw.
+What appears on its tiny screen is not what I saw or see.
 The harbour has disappeared.
-The MTR becomes a diagonal smudge, and buildings compress to Tetris blocks.
+The MTR becomes a diagonal smudge, and buildings compress into Tetris-like configurations.

 I head for the stairwell.
 The door closes behind me, its latch echoing in the surrounding dimness.